TextRanch

 Our experts

-These two phrases are not directly comparable as they serve different purposes.
-'Have a nice stay in' is a common expression used to wish someone well during their stay, while 'he has a nice stay in' is a statement about someone currently experiencing a pleasant stay.
-The first phrase is correct and commonly used, while the second phrase is less common and may require additional context to be meaningful.
+These two phrases are not directly comparable, as they serve different purposes.
+'Have a nice stay in' is an expression used to wish someone well during their stay, while 'he has a nice stay in' is a statement about someone experiencing a pleasant stay.
+The first phrase is said more often, while the second is less common and may require additional context to be meaningful.

 have a nice stay in